 - Programme and project management of system implementation including regular project reporting

 - Annual savings exceeding £1 million on operating costs

 - Telecoms data cleansed for ease of billing and expense management

-- Additional user functionality, including web-based interfaces for dialling and voicemail access and management
+- Additional user functionality, including web-based interfaces for dialing and voicemail access and management

 - System flexibility and ease of management

-The three year IP telephony deployment project has been deemed a great success within the sector and the University of Cambridge now has a future-proof platform and modern facilities that reflects its reputation as one of the world’s greatest centres of learning and research.
-Professor Andrew Hopper, Head of the University Computer Laboratory and Chair of the Project Board commented: “This is the most well-managed project that the University has undertaken”
+The three-year IP telephony deployment project has been deemed a great success within the sector and the University of Cambridge now has a future-proof platform and modern facilities that reflect its reputation as one of the world’s greatest centres of learning and research.

-Martin Rowley, Telecommunications Manager for the University of Cambridge concluded: “The users at the University of Cambridge realised how challenging the project to deploy a new IP Telephony platform was going to be and have taken to the new system very well really.
-The handsets have given them everything they expect, and we have also been able to provide some value added features with the new system, such as the web-based interface for dialling and voicemail.
-I’m just very pleased to see it finished and I don’t think we could have done it without the help of PTS Consulting.”
+“The users at the University of Cambridge realised how challenging the project to deploy a new IP Telephony platform was going to be and have taken to the new system very well really.
+The handsets have given them everything they expect, and we have also been able to provide some value-added features with the new system, such as the web-based interface for dialing and voicemail.
+I’m just very pleased to see it finished and I don’t think we could have done it without the help of PTS.”